 Q: My trial counsel refused to allow me to testify.
 Can I claim ineffective assistance of counsel in a section 2255 motion?

 A: If your counsel prevented you from testifying in your defense at trial, call us right away.
-You may have a winning section 2255 case.
+You may have a cognizable section 2255 case.
 We are aware of a number of successful ineffective assistance of counsel cases which might be of use in supporting your 2255 petition.

 Q: My trial lawyer refused to investigate my defense, and wouldn’t even locate my witnesses!
 Was he ineffective?